oracle/terraform-provider-oci/website/docs/d/dataflow_invoke_run.html.markdown

 * `language` - The Spark language.
 * `lifecycle_details` - The detailed messages about the lifecycle state.
 * `logs_bucket_uri` - An Oracle Cloud Infrastructure URI of the bucket where the Spark job logs are to be uploaded.
 See https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/hdfsconnector.htm#uriformat.
+* `metastore_id` - The OCID of Oracle Cloud Infrastructure Hive Metastore.
 * `num_executors` - The number of executor VMs requested.
 * `opc_request_id` - Unique Oracle assigned identifier for the request.
 If you need to contact Oracle about a particular request, please provide the request ID.
 * `owner_principal_id` - The OCID of the user who created the resource.